 - PLU continues to strive to become a bottled water free campus.
 Please consider our bulk water option for your event, as this is both environmentally friendly and very cost effective.

 - Eliminate excess food packaging.
 When possible seek solutions to box lunches, condiments, and packets.
 Think about using large serving containers.

 - Please note that our to go wears are largely made from recyclable or compostable materials, and that it is advisable to plan for the proper disposal of these items.

 - If serving box lunches, request that they are packaged in recyclable containers.
 Make sure to think about how your guests will recycle the containers when the event is finished.

 - When possible, offer snacks that are served in bulk (not individually packaged).
 Trail mix, whole fruit, cheese, crackers, bagels, etc. are all good examples.

 - Serve bite-size or finger foods.
 These items require no utensils.

-- Selecting a menu that emphasis fresh, seasonal vegetables (rather than meats) can greatly reduce the carbon footprint of your event.
+- Selecting a menu that emphasizes fresh, seasonal vegetables (rather than meats) can greatly reduce the carbon footprint of your event.